AndrewKovalenko/jQuery-progressBar/README.md

 jquery-progressBar
 ==================

-Very small and lightweight jquery plugin to show progressbar
+Very small and lightweight jquery plugin to show (and hide :-)) screen-blocker

 Using: